xerodotc/vi.satou.ch/index.md

 ## Introduction

-My name is Visatouch Deeying.
+My name is Visatouch.
 My nickname is Boat.
 Also use "xerodotc" or "Shiro Doushi" as an alias on the internet.
+I'm a software engineer working at some private company (but it's not really hard to find where I'm working at).

-I have interest and passion for creations and technologies that will impact how we live.
+I have interests and passions for innovations and technologies that will impact everyday lifes and improve our standard of living.
+I'm also stand for people's freedom, liberty and democracy.
-For example, an Internet of things, smart city, automation and digital transformation.
+I'm against internet censorship and violation of privacy.

 I could be described as otaku.
 I like Japanese subcultures especially anime, manga and games.